SlavaInder/M202A_EMG_Based_Text_Entry/docs/methods.md

       <center><figcaption>Default Hand at Rest</figcaption></center>
     </figure>
     <h3>Data Collection</h3>
-    <p>The Myo Armband was placed approximately 3 inches from the elbow with the LED display facing towards the inner left arm on right-handed subjects.
-The non-dominant hand was utilized for ease of operation.
+    <p> The non-dominant hand was utilized for ease of operation.
 The Armband was placed in the same location for each trial of both the whole-hand gestures and the single-finger gestures.
 In order to maximize uniformity, the single-finger gestures were performed on a marked surface describing the locations of the wrist and hand at rest and in motion.
 For data collection of the whole-hand gestures, the movements were made every 2.5 seconds with 2.5 seconds of rest for a total of 10 seconds.
 For data collection of the single-finger gestures, the user performed the single-finger gesture for the length of approximately 2 seconds.
     <center><figure>
       <img src="https://www.mdpi.com/sensors/sensors-19-02495/article_deploy/html/images/sensors-19-02495-g003.png" style = "max-width:70%">
       <center><figcaption>Pipeline</figcaption></center>